Personal Finance

 Identifying investment opportunities

 An appraiser can assess the strengths and weaknesses of a property to identify investment opportunities.
 Appraisers can evaluate the economic factors of a property in terms of market trends, population growth, employment, and other factors that affect its value.
+Investors and institutional buyers increasingly use appraisal data alongside FICO Score analysis and cap rate benchmarks to evaluate risk-adjusted returns on residential and commercial real estate portfolios.

 Types of Appraisal